Academia Sinica

-Academia Sinica (AS; Academia Sinica; 中央研究院) is the national academy of the Republic of China (Taiwan).
-It is headquartered in Nangang, Taipei.
+Academia Sinica (AS; Academia Sinica, lit.
+'Chinese Academy'; 中央研究院 (Zhōngyāng Yánjiùyuàn)) is the national academy of Taiwan.
+Headquartered in Nangang, Taipei, it conducts research in mathematics, physical sciences, life sciences, humanities, and social sciences.

-Founded in Nanjing in 1928, the academy supports research activities in mathematics, physical sciences, life sciences, humanities and social sciences.
+The academy was founded in Nanjing, China, in 1928, and was re-established in Taiwan in 1949 following the Chinese Civil War.
 As an educational institute, it provides PhD training and scholarship through its English-language Taiwan International Graduate Program in biology, agriculture, chemistry, physics, informatics, and earth and environmental sciences.